 3. Being overly needy

-Knowing when and how often to ask questions at an internship is tricky territory to navigate.
+Knowing when and how often to ask questions at an internship can be tricky to navigate.
 On the one hand, you’re giving up your time to volunteer for a company in exchange for training and feedback.
 On the other hand, the rest of the office is trying to get work done and meet deadlines – doing what they’re paid to do.
 You don’t want to prevent them from getting their work done.
 A good way to avoid asking too many questions is to keep a notebook from day one and take down notes during training and introduction days.
 Use the notebook as a reference so you don’t need to ask anything you’ve been told before and waste your supervisor’s time.
 Your supervisor will appreciate that and likely be more forthcoming whenever you have new questions.

 4. Not speaking up

 On the flip side, if you don’t ask enough questions or express concerns or doubts, you may make mistakes that could have been avoided and simply not learn the right way to complete your work.
 If you need to know something, assert yourself and find an appropriate time and place to ask.
 Make it quick and professional, but speak up.
 It’s better than the alternative – not asking and doing it wrong and possibly causing a butterfly effect of negative consequences.
+It is imperative that you know exactly what you are being asked to do, so speak up!
+This will allow you to perform the task to the best of your ability and work efficiently, a skill that your manager will appreciate.

 5. Taking on too much